moment-of-peace/EventForecast/README.md

 ### Other files
-preprocessing.py: general preprocessing, including removing useless data, extract and count events and so on. nlp_preprocessing.py: special preprocessing for text analysis, including removing common words, stemming, and so on
+preprocessing.py: general preprocessing, including removing useless data, extract and count events and so on. nlp_preprocessing.py: special preprocessing for text analysis, including removing common words, stemming, and so on hot_news_php/ : files for the webpage application about hot news recommendation cluster/ : files and results for clustering